-She was tired from crying, and she fell asleep on the back of the buffalo.
+She was tired from crying, and fell asleep on the back of the buffalo.
 The buffalo was gentle while it was grazing.
-Then the buffalo stopped eating the grass in the rice paddies and it stepped into the rice field to eat rice the plants.
+Then the buffalo stopped eating the grass in the rice paddies and it stepped into the rice field to eat the rice plants.

 Some people were nearby noticed that a buffalo was down in the rice field not up on the rice paddy.
 They moved closer to the buffalo then they noticed a little girl was sleeping on its back.

 People were worried that if they chased the buffalo then it would become frightened and run very fast with the little girl on its back.
 The little girl might fall off and the buffalo could possibly step on her head or her stomach.
 It would be too risky to do so.
 So, the people tried to think of a safer way.